|Main Street: At the Heart of the Community|

 For February 16, 2015, the National Trust encourages Canadians to celebrate Main Street: At the Heart of the Community.

-Downtowns have long been places where families and friends gather for parades and fireworks, and where the community commemorates milestones and tearful homecomings.
+Downtowns have long been places where families and friends gather to shop, enjoy parades and fireworks, and where communities commemorates milestones.
 Providing a rich and textured backdrop are the historic buildings that line our main streets: landmark post offices and places of worship, commercial architecture with enticing display windows, and homegrown shops and cafés that together create a vibrant mix of services and uses.

 Car culture, the rise of regional shopping malls and big box stores that pull shoppers and businesses away from city centres have been hard on our historic main streets and downtowns.
 But hundreds of communities recognize that the heritage of downtown is an asset that attracts new residents, invites tourists, and stimulates new investment—the foundation for a vibrant economy and a sustainable future.

-Here are some suggestions for ways that you can participate on Heritage Day.
+Here are some great suggestions for ways that you can participate on Heritage Day.